Homemade Lemon Ricotta Cake

-This Homemade Lemon Ricotta Cake is a simple Italian cake made with whole milk ricotta cheese and fresh lemons.
+This Homemade Italian Lemon Ricotta Cake is a simple cake made with whole milk ricotta cheese and fresh lemons.

 Of all the cakes in all the world.
 Lemon is by far my favorite to eat.
 For me, it is absolutely sublime.
 The sweetness from the sugar is paired with that intense citrusy element.
 All packed into a moist cake.
 There has yet to be a lemon cake on a dessert menu that I have passed on yet.
 Citrus to me equates to a fresh bold flavor.